About Wesley Dust Disease Research Centre

 Dr Rhiannon McBean is UCMI’s Research Coordinator.
 Within this role Rhiannon oversees and supports all of UCMI’s research activities.
 This includes seeing our research projects through all stages of their lifecycle, including planning (study design, sourcing funding, ethics and governance submissions), conducting (data collection, analysis) and completion (reporting, manuscript writing).

 The Clinical Team

 Dr Robert Edwards is the lead Respiratory Physician.
 With extensive clinical experience with coal mine workers, he has seen and diagnosed many patients with CMDLD.

 Occupational Physician Registrar and General Practitioner

-David, based in Mackay, QLD, works closely with miners and is a Nominated Medical Adviser.
+Dr David Cleveland, based in Mackay, QLD, works closely with miners and is a Nominated Medical Adviser.
 He brings a wealth of understanding regarding mining practices to the research project.